-With the holiday season upon us, we wanted to reflect on the importance of giving back.
-We truly believe that in order to change the world you must lead by example.
-While the holidays are typically the time of year when companies give back, we like to encourage year-round involvement with organizations that align with our company’s mission and values.
+As we begin a new decade, we wanted to reflect on the importance of giving back.
+At Landry & Kling, we believe that in order to change the world you must lead by example.
+While the holidays are typically the time of year when companies give back, we encourage year-round involvement with organizations that align with our company’s mission and values.

-Over the years, our company’s team members have been supporting various organizations and initiatives by volunteering their time and encouraging other like-minded groups and individuals to facilitate change in the lives of those who might not have the community’s full support.
-By placing high importance on corporate social responsibility, we have been able to ensure that giving back remains a fundamental component of our culture.
+Over the years, our company’s team members have supported various organizations and initiatives by volunteering their time.
+By placing high importance on corporate social responsibility, giving back remains a fundamental component of our culture.

 We encourage our team to volunteer with community service projects that support the well-being of others.
 We find it so rewarding to share these experiences with one another, as well as those who benefit from the service.

 Listed below are some examples of the different ways our team members have contributed to various community organizations.

 1. Virginia Key Alliance – Giving Back to Save our Environment.

 We are supporters of the Virginia Key Alliance.
 This coalition of concerned citizens is dedicated to preserving Virginia Key, Miami.
 We want to protect its lush wildlife and natural setting and ensure it remains a unique environment for outdoor recreation.
 The Alliance participates in ongoing planning for any development and improvements.
 These changes to Virginia Key will impact generations to come.

 Our Senior Manager, Client Services Vicki Fernandez (second from the right) serves at Christ Journey Church in Coral Gables, FL, Vicki is a weekend service producer and volunteer coordinator for their production teams.

 On most weekends you can find her calling cues, running lights, and coordinating the many volunteers to produce uplifting experiences.